Dear Sisters and Brothers in Christ,

-I am starting a Saint John’s Children’s Choir on Wednesday, September 20 from 4:30 – 5:30 p.m.
+I began the Saint John’s Children’s Choir on Wednesday, September 20 from 4:30 – 5:30 p.m. with the help of Jurhee Hong and Shelley Henderson.
+What a wonderful group of children we have!
+They can actually sing!!
 This choir will meet every Wednesday, and is open to children grades 1 through 5.
-We will start with a snack.
-I will be teaching them some sight-singing, basic music notation, as well as learning and memorizing some wonderful songs about God’s love.
-Please spread the word, and let me know if you know any children who might wish to join.
+A snack is provided.
+I am teaching them some sight-singing, basic music notation, as well as learning and memorizing some wonderful songs about God’s love.
+It’s not too late to join!

 If you are interested in joining the Order of Urban Missioners, a spiritual support group for lay and ordained people working in urban settings, please contact me (email@example.com).
 Our Service of Covenanting will be held at our church, Saint John’s Getty Square, Yonkers, on Thursday, 28 September at 6 p.m., The Right Rev. Allen Shin, preaching and presiding.
 The description of the Order and the dates for the fall of 2017 are listed below.

-Don’t forget to make a donation to Episcopal Relief and Development to help those impacted by Hurricanes Harvey and Irma.
-The devastation has been immense.
-Your donations, no matter how small, are desperately needed.
+Please don’t forget to make a donation to Episcopal Relief and Development to help those impacted by Hurricanes Harvey, Irma, Jose and Maria, as well as the devastating earthquakes in Mexico.
+The loss of life and property has been immense.
+Your prayers and donations, no matter how small, are desperately needed.